#1 Home Improvement Retailer

 What number planting zone am I in?

-If the soil isn't frozen or cold, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil is pliable and warm, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
-The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
+The time to plant will be after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for how and when to sow seeds.
+Consult your seed packet for when and how to sow seeds.

-Follow the directions on your seed package.
+Follow the directions on your seed envelope.
 It'll tell you when to start them indoors and when to plant them outside.
 Generally, you'll add 3 to 5 seeds per planting hole, then press them into the soil at the correct depth.
-Mark where you buried the seeds with a wooden craft stick, flag, or twig so you don't think they're weeds later.
+Mark where you buried the seeds with a flag, wooden craft stick, or twig so you don't accidentally confuse them with weeds later.

 Do I have to harden off my seedlings before planting them outside?